-Exactech® is a well known knee replacement medical device manufacturer which has been manufacturing and selling knee replacement implants since 1994.
-The Exactech® Knee Replacement Lawsuit Attorneys of Nadrich & Cohen are currently filing Knee Implant injury claims on behalf of patients and their families.
+Exactech is a well-known knee replacement medical device manufacturer which has been manufacturing and selling knee replacement implants since 1994.
+The Defective Knee Replacement Lawsuit Attorneys of Nadrich & Cohen are currently filing knee Implant injury claims on behalf of patients who have had a subsequent revision procedure.

 “Fast Track” FDA Approval Of Knee Replacement System

 Sadly, there have been numerous reports to the FDA of complaints of the Optetrak system failing.
 We believe the reason for the failures was because this knee replacement product was “fast-tracked” through the FDA approval process.
 This process is called the 510(k) process.
 This process “fast tracks” a product to get it to market quickly.

 Exactech was able to get the Optetrak knee system to market quicker and thereby quickly gain market share in the knee replacement implant business.
 Unfortunately, as a result of this expedited approval process, there is less product testing of the device before the product is permitted to be sold on the marketplace.
 In the past, we and our defective medical device implant Attorneys have represented thousands of patients which due to the 510(k) process have had medical devices which have prematurely failed, caused injury and/or required a revision procedure.